 Must I notify product information to the poison centre?

-You must notify product information to the poison centre when the chemical mixtures you place on the market are classified as hazardous according to the criteria laid down in EU-GHS (CLP, 1272/2008/EC).
+You must notify product information to the poison centre when the chemical mixtures you place on the market are classified as hazardous on the basis of their health or physical effects according to the criteria laid down in EU-GHS (CLP, 1272/2008/EC).
 In practice, this obligation applies mainly to downstream users and importers, but other operators, performing activities such as re-branding or re-packaging, may also be required to notify.

 Information of products not classified as hazardous or intended only for R&D or process orientated research and development (PPORD) may be notified on a voluntary basis.
 Further, you do not need to notify mixtures exclusively classified as ‘gases under pressure’ or ‘explosive’.

 You must notify product information in each Member State in which you place hazardous chemical products on the market, and keep the notified information up-to-date as long as your mixtures are placed on the market.
 Any changes in product identity, composition, hazard classification, labelling or otherwise must therefore be notified.
 After withdrawal of the product, you are no longer required to update the information.
 However, there is no “expiration date” and the information is expected to remain in the system.

 Watch the clip published by ECHA.
 Please note that this video outlines the use of the newly established ECHA Submission portal.
 Per 1 January 2021, all Poison Centres must accept notifications via this portal.
 However, currently only Germany and Estonia accept submissions made through the ECHA Submission portal.
 The means of notification applicable in other Member States vary.

 The Chemical Compliance Coach can help you to notify your products in any Member State.
 Contact us for more information.